 It just so happens that “CNO” is spelled out beautifully in the periodic table, and Radon thankfully holds the “Rn” symbol on the table, as well.
 Yep, there are a few key additional credentials hidden among the elements, so stay tuned to see the Elemental series expand.

 To download the Elemental RN card, click here.
-There are four of these cards to a single sheet, so download, print, and share the Nurses Week love.
+There are two of these cards to a single sheet, so download, print, and share the Nurses Week love.

 March 19th is one of my favorite days; it’s Certified Nurses Day.
 I love it because I love certified nurses.
 It doesn’t matter what the certification is because every certification test is rigorous, requires extensive knowledge and experience to sit for and pass, and carries several ongoing standards to maintain certification such as numbers of hours worked and sometimes hundreds of continuing education credits within a certain specialty area.